I hope you may benefit from this edition of Notes Along the Path. Our topics are:

 “For 240 years it’s been a terrible mistake to bet against America, and now is no time to start.
 America’s golden goose of commerce and innovation will continue to lay more and larger eggs.”

 I hope you’ve found this review to be helpful and educational.

-I want to wish you and your loved ones a happy Valentine's Day!
+As 2020 gets underway, I want to wish you and your loved ones a happy and prosperous new year!